awslabs/aws-reserved-instance-expiration-notification/README.md

 # aws-reserved-instance-expiration-notification

- Python SAM Lambda module for sending email about AWS Reserved Instance whose contract is expiring in 30 days.
+ Python SAM Lambda module for sending email about AWS Reserved Instance whose contract is expiring in 30 days. (number of days can be configured)

  This is a sample template for aws-reserved-instance-expiration-notification.
 Below is a brief explanation of what we have generated for you: